 XERESE (acyclovir and hydrocortisone) by Bausch + Lomb is dna polymerase inhibitors [moa].
 Approved for herpes simplex virus nucleoside analog dna polymerase inhibitor [epc].
 First approved in 2009.

-XERESE is a fixed-dose topical cream combining acyclovir (a nucleoside analog DNA polymerase inhibitor) and hydrocortisone for treatment of herpes simplex virus infections.
-It treats recurrent herpes labialis (cold sores) by inhibiting viral DNA replication while reducing inflammation.
-The dual mechanism addresses both viral replication and associated inflammation at the infection site.
+XERESE is a topical cream combining acyclovir (a nucleoside analog DNA polymerase inhibitor) and hydrocortisone for treatment of herpes simplex virus infections.
+The combination leverages antiviral activity against HSV replication alongside anti-inflammatory corticosteroid action to reduce both viral burden and associated inflammation.
+It is indicated for localized HSV lesions on the lips and perioral region.

 DNA Polymerase Inhibitors